SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Close Calls Must Be Sent to Safety Reporting System

-Safety cultures that discourage or neglect to encourage employees to report all close calls are going to be among the last to realize benefits from the aviation SMS.
+Safety cultures that discourage or neglect to encourage employees to report all close calls will be among the last to realize benefits from the aviation SMS.
 Close calls are important for the SMS' safety risk management (SRM) and safety assurance (SA) risk management processes to work according to the design.

 As management gains the ability to detect conditions that lead to these "close calls," management can subsequently develop procedures that will mitigate the manifestation of hazards leading to "The Accident."
 We all know "The Accident" is coming.
 We don't know when, how, or where.
 But we do know "why."
 The Accident will occur because our risk controls failed or we neglected to identify and report hazards.